morgadow/gocan/README.md

 ```

+## Changelog

+- v1.0.0:
+  - initial working version implementing project structure for sending and receiving messages over a CAN bus connection
+  - fully implemented *pcan* can interface

+- v1.0.1:
+  - message DLC now automatically evaluated when sending a message, before this the DLC must be set manually to an non zero value
+  - updated README with an changelog section

 ## Open TODOs

-1. PCAN
+- option to create listener for CAN bus connections with different triggers for messages like message id masks, ...

-- Missing CAN FD implementation
+- PCAN: missing CANFD implementation
-- CAN Epoch not set to correct PCAN timestamp
+- PCAN: CAN Epoch not set to correct PCAN timestamp, currently set to boot time
-- Implement GetAllAvailableHandles function: Maybe there is a convinient API function ?
-- SetValue and GetValue methods are not tested and does not support all types
+- PCAN: SetValue and GetValue methods are not tested and does not support all types

-2. Other interfaces as vector, kvasor and others
+- Bus: implement GetAllAvailableHandles function.
+Maybe there is a convinient API function for devices?
+- every other manufacturer